nla/sprightly-public/README.md

 ## Installation

-The application is built in Ruby on Rails.
+The application is built in Ruby on Rails v1.
+It will likely not run on recent versions of Ruby without significant modifications.

-Application
+### Application
-git clone git://code.nla.gov.au/sprightly

 There are two rails applications

 * sprightly-public : The core application